vicatar/Azure_Sphere_SK_ADC_RTApp/README.md

-# Azure Sphere Starter Kit Advanced Tutorial
+# Azure Sphere Starter Kit Advanced Tutorial (Extended)

+Added the reading of ADC Channel 1.
+Set default screen to temperature output.

 The A7 and M4 applications here are based on C code from various sources:
 1) Avnet's Starter Kit Out-of-Box demo code